 It is only as we age that we start questioning who we are, how we should look and therefore think that we need to look a particular way in order to be loved.

-Nevertheless, thanks to research into neuroplasticity and the practice of meditation, we can begin to unlearn those damaging habits and return ourselves back to our true nature; positive self-esteem, happiness, self-love and free of pain.
+Nevertheless, thanks to research into neuroplasticity and the practice of meditation, we can begin to unlearn those damaging habits and return to our true nature; positive self-esteem, happiness, self-love and free of pain.